Janbuller/SuperAwesomePlayerController/README.markdown

 # How to use?
 To use this player controller for your own game you have to follow these steps.
 ## Add components to player
-Let's first add all the necessary components to the player object
+Let's first add all the necessary components to the player object.
 1. First you have to add the `"PlayerController.cs"` script to your player game object.
 2. Next you have to add a `"Rigidbody"` component to your player.
 3. Now you have to add a collider to your player.
 4. Now drag the `"Rigidbody"` component to the `"Rigid Body"` field on the `"PlayerController"` component.
 ## Add inputs
-Now lets add the input methods <br/>
+Now lets add the input methods. <br/>
-You need to add inputs called Horizontal, Jump and Fall.
+You need to add inputs called Horizontal, Jump and Fall. <br/>
+To get to the inputs menu, you have to go to `Edit > Project Settings > Input` in the menu bar.

 <table >
 		<tr>